Earth Month

 About Earth Month 2025

 Welcome to Earth Month, Bellevue College & Office of Sustainability’s 26th annual celebration of our planet, environmental conservation, and climate action.
-This year, we have an exciting lineup of speakers, workshops, film screenings, giveaways, stewardship events, and Earth Market, and more!
+This year, we have an exciting lineup of speakers, workshops, film screenings, giveaways, stewardship events, an Earth Market, and more!

 All events are open to students, faculty, staff, and community members.
 Snacks and prize drawings will be at every speaker session and workshop.

+Earth Month events are on Bellevue College’s campus at 3000 Landerholm Circle SE Bellevue WA, 98007.
 Lost?
 View the campus map with parking, as well as room locations.

 Land Acknowledgement